 For the sweet and sour sauce, I used the same sauce I used for my avocado egg rolls.
 Brush the sauce on the fried egg roll wrappers and sprinkle sesame seeds on top.
 The crisps are best consumed the same day since they do get soft the following day.

-Cheesecake Factory uses a mesclun mix that includes radicchio, arugula, and other greens but I chose baby spinach as my greens.
-Even though it may not be exactly as the Cheesecake Factory version, this variation is still just as delicious.
+Cheesecake Factory uses a mesclun mix that includes radicchio, arugula, and other greens but you can use any type of greens.
+Even though my version may not be exactly like the Cheesecake Factory version, this variation is still just as delicious.
 The crisp wontons are key to the luau salad and the mango, chicken, peppers, nuts, and cucumber doesn't hurt either.
 Luckily for me, I made enough of this salad to last me all week!